What does a developer/consultant do?

 An application developer is responsible for creating program applications for devices based on clients' specifications and business needs.
 Application developers must have excellent knowledge of computer systems, as well as a strong command of programming languages to develop customized programs.
 Duties of an application developer also include running diagnostic tests to ensure the application's performance and stability, providing instruction manuals for reference, performing troubleshooting for any inconsistencies, upgrading design codes for optimization, and launching the application following the client's timetable.

-There are some key differences in responsibilities as well.
-For example, a developer/consultant responsibilities require skills like "project management," "hr," "mvc," and "business development."
+There are some key differences in the responsibilities of each position.
+For example, developer/consultant responsibilities require skills like "project management," "hr," "mvc," and "business development."
 Meanwhile a typical applications developer has skills in areas such as "database," "regression," "scrum," and "git."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 Contract Developers develop secure web applications for data collections, quality measurement efforts, and reporting purposes for large-scale performance, wireframes and UI specifications for interactive and static reporting and analysis features, and developing UI to interact with reporting engines.
 They are involved with system design and technical documentation and responsible for dot net development.
 In this position, contract developers must excellent in problem-solving, analytical skills and attention to detail, display and manipulate performance metrics, and highly confident dealing with internal and external clients.

-But both careers also use different skills, according to real developer/consultant resumes.
-While developer/consultant responsibilities can utilize skills like "project management," "microservices," "data analysis," and "sql server," some contract developers use skills like "aws," "git," "net core," and "ui."
+Each career also uses different skills, according to real developer/consultant resumes.
+While developer/consultant responsibilities can utilize skills like "project management," "microservices," "data analysis," and "sql server," contract developers use skills like "aws," "git," "net core," and "ui."

 A software developer is responsible for designing application systems to support the user and business' needs.
 Duties of a software developer include testing software codes, performing diagnostic programs and troubleshooting, interpreting system data and establishing efficient parameters, and ensuring the compatibility of the systems.
 A software developer must have an excellent knowledge of computer programs and programming languages to understand its complexities, especially on detecting system defects and malfunctions.
 A software developer must have strong attention to detail, communication, and decision-making skills to coordinate with the team and also work independently under minimal supervision.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a developer/consultant is likely to be skilled in "project management," "hr," "mvc," and "business development," while a typical software developer is skilled in "software development," "database," "git," and "scrum."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a developer/consultant is likely to be skilled in "project management," "hr," "mvc," and "business development," while a typical software developer is skilled in "software development," "database," "git," and "scrum."

 A database developer specializes in designing and creating storage programs according to a client's needs.
 Their responsibilities revolve around meeting with clients to discuss their preferences and requirements, coordinating with other teams, identifying errors or inconsistencies by conducting regular maintenance tests, and monitoring its performance to ensure smooth workflow.
 A database developer may also respond to inquiries and concerns, provide corrective measures, produce instructional materials for the database users, and develop strategies to keep the data safe and secure.